-UTM parameters are just a set of five parameters (utm_campaign, utm_medium, utm_source, utm_term and utm_content) that you can add to your URLs and get so much more insights in your analytics reports.
+UTM parameters are just a set of five parameters (utm_campaign, utm_medium, utm_source, utm_term, and utm_content) that you can add to your URLs and get more insights in your analytics reports.
 These parameters do a lot of work and are interpreted in very specific ways in Google Analytics.

 Long answer: Google (and even Bing) knows that UTM parameters are used for tracking.
 It ignores them when crawling websites.
 That being said, there have been some instances in the past where links with UTM parameters have shown up in search results.
 However, those are anomalies and most websites are indexed correctly.

 Pro Tip: How to Tell Google What URL Should Be Indexed?

 Since we are talking about this, let me give you a little tip.
 You can tell Google what URL it should use when indexing a page on your website.
 If the URL of a page is http://yoursite.com/sale, you can add

 <link rel="canonical" href="http://yoursite.com/sale" />

 This tells Google to always use http://yoursite.com/sale in the search engine results page.
 Making this change will make sure that any parameter you add to your URLs (UTM or not) won’t affect how your website is shown in search results.